SilkRose/Pony/stories/ticking-love/ticking-love.md

 I ask, "Hey, Twilight, what are you up to?"

-Twilight pushes her notes to the side.
-"Not much, just writing some notes.
+Twilight pushes her parchment to the side.
+"Not much, just writing a letter.
 What are you doing, Pinkie?"

 *Twenty-nine.
 Plotting our first kiss, hopefully.*

 I smile.
 "Oh, I'm just checking in on my bestest friend."

-Twilight continues writing her notes out of my view.
+Twilight continues writing her letter out of my view.
 "That's very nice of you, is there anything you needed?"

 *Twenty-eight.
 A kiss would be nice.*